Mable Pinnie Koma: Later life

 Mable Pinnie Koma remained a farmer and ran a small business after retiring from public service.
 Koma spent her time between her business located in Herero Mall and her farm at the Western sand veld.
 She spent 10 years of her later life caring for her ailing husband who suffered a stroke in 1997 that left him bedridden until he died in 2006.
 She was Roman Catholic.
 Mable Pinnie Khutsafalo Koma died on the morning of 22 August 2008.
 She was buried next to her husband in Mahalapye.

-Like her husband, she is credited with developing Mahalapye from a remote village to a semi town in 1994.
-By building infrastructure, roads and creating opportunities for small farmers in the region to access market.
-Together, they founded a private primary school, Montsamaisa Primary School in Mahalapye that enrolled many young people who failed primary schooling but couldn't return to school.
-In the BDP he has been viewed as one of the generation that served the party selflessly without expecting recognition for their efforts.
-Her immense contribution to BDP's women wing development and Mahalapye BDP local branch.
-Taking part from its formation to grass roots enrollment of new members and campaigning in the then poverty-stricken Botswana until she left public life in 2002.
+The couple had multiple adopted children.